6 Tips for Creating Accessible Videos

 • People who are learning a new language.

-WCAG Success Criterion (SC) 1.2.2 (Captions) requires captions for prerecorded multimedia (content that includes both audio and video).
-In addition, the DOJ issued guidance in 2022 that specifically mentioned captions as a reasonable way to improve compliance with the ADA.
+Additionally, including captions helps you meet WCAG Success Criterion (SC) 1.2.2 (Captions), which requires captions for prerecorded multimedia (content that includes both audio and video).

 2. Think About Your Audience When Writing Captions